-INTERVIEW - Joanna Omi shares the story of the transformation of New York City's public hospitals system, which leveraged lean management principles and techniques to improve the quality of healthcare and boost organizational performance.
+INTERVIEW - New York City's public hospitals system leveraged lean principles and techniques to improve the quality of care and boost organizational performance.

 Interviewee: Joanna Omi, Senior VP of Organizational Innovation and Effectiveness, New York City Health and Hospitals Corporation